Autism Topic Categories

-- Autism USA-Community for parents, caregivers and educators of people with autism.
+US Autism Association -Community for parents, caregivers and educators of people with autism.

-- Autism Advocacy-Positive support and information regarding autism, pdd, asperger's and all disorders under the spectrum.
+Autism Advocacy Organization -Positive support and information regarding autism, pdd, asperger's and all disorders under the spectrum.
 Siblings, spouses, ABA and other therapies, IEPs, Beginner's Guide to Autism, message board and online club.

-- Asperger Syndrome Coalition of the U.S.-The Asperger Syndrome Coalition of the U.S. is a national nonprofit organization committed to providing the most up-to-date and comprehensive information on Asperger Syndrome and related conditions
+Asperger Syndrome Coalition.-The Asperger Syndrome Coalition is a nonprofit organization committed to providing the most up-to-date and comprehensive information on Asperger Syndrome and related conditions

-- Asperger Syndrome Videos from Coulter Video- Videos to help people who support individuals with Asperger Syndrome, on the high functioning end of the Autism spectrum
+Asperger Syndrome Videos from Coulter Video- Videos with best practices to help people who support individuals with Asperger Syndrome.

-- NINDS Asperger Syndrome Information Page-Asperger Syndrome information sheet compiled by NINDS, the National Institute of Neurological Disorders and Stroke.
+NINDS Asperger Syndrome Information Page-Asperger Syndrome information compiled by NINDS, the National Institute of Neurological Disorders and Stroke.

 Purpose and procedures: Considering the heterogeneity of characteristics associated with autism spectrum disorders, it is not surprising that questions often arise about how best to evaluate children with this diagnosis.